Hurricane Florence's path: Track the storm here

 What else should I know?

-“Please be prepared, be careful and be SAFE!” the president tweeted Monday evening.
+“Please be prepared, be careful and be SAFE!”
+President Trump tweeted Monday evening.

 If you’re getting ready for Florence, you can read about steps to prepare for the storm here.

-Fox News’ Kaitlyn Schallhorn, Stephen Sorace and The Associated Press contributed to this report.
+Fox News’ Kaitlyn Schallhorn, Stephen Sorace, Madeline Farber and The Associated Press contributed to this report.